Visiting Vermont from Abroad

 FROM MONTREAL, CANADA

 If you’re flying into Montreal’s Pierre Elliott Trudeau International Airport and want to take public transportation to Vermont, the easiest option is to take the airport shuttle to the last stop in downtown Montreal which is the bus terminal (or the Gare D’Autocars in French).
-From there, take the Greyhound bus and you’ll be dropped off in downtown Burlington at the Transit Center.

 Alternatively, you can rent a car at the Montreal airport and drive into Vermont, giving you the freedom to explore the entire state!
 Please confirm directly with your car rental company that you will be allowed to drive within the U.S. and that your home country’s driver’s license is acceptable for renting.
+USBorder.com has helpful information to assist travelers in crossing the US-Canadian border, including Travel Tips for Crossing the Border in Vermont to Quebec, and how to cross the border with a rental car.

 Travelers arriving into Boston have 2 different bus options to get to Vermont via public transportation.
 The Greyhound bus has 5 pickup locations throughout the Boston metro area and makes stops in over 20 different Vermont towns.
 Megabus has a pick-up location at Boston’s South Station and makes stops in downtown Burlington and Montpelier.
 To get to South Station, all you have to do is take the 20-minute ride on the Silver Line from the airport.